What You’ll Learn 🎯

 Test methods

-Depending on the application, Dewesoft offers three different Test methods:
+Depending on the application, Dewesoft offers three different test methods:

-Impact Hammer - the structure is excited by impacts from e.g. a modal hammer.
+Impact Hammer -The structure is excited by impacts, e.g., from a modal hammer.

 Impact hammer test, triggered FRF